capacitor-community/background-geolocation/README.md

 ## Changelog

+### v0.3.16
+- Fixed background location updates for some devices running Android 12.

 ### v0.3.15
 - On iOS, the status bar now turns blue whilst the location is being watched in the background.
 This provides the user a straightforward way to return to the app.